KhartesViewer/khartes/README.md

 outline of the proposed data volume.
 If you press the left mouse button, you can drag the corner to change the shape of the volume.

+* **Vertical line with horizontal two-way arrow**: This shape indicates that the segment under the cursor is eligible for auto-interpolation (see the section Auto-Interpolation below)

+* **Spinning wheel or hourglass**: This is an indication that a long calculation or data transfer is taking place.

-#### Auto-segmentation
+#### Auto-extrapolation

-Auto-segmentation is the process where khartes automatically creates new nodes under your guidance.
+Auto-extrapolation is the process where khartes automatically creates new nodes starting from the cursor location.
+The positions of these new nodes are based on khartes' analysis of the data.

 <img src="images/autoseg.jpg" width="300" />

-*Example of auto-segmentation.
+*Example of auto-extrapolation.
 The user added the left-most node; the others were created by the algorithm.*

-Auto-segmentation is quite easy to use, but it often makes mistakes, so you need to check its output.
+Auto-extrapolation is quite easy to use, but it often makes mistakes, so you need to check its output.

 The prerequisites are: